Analyst rankingCategory: System integrationLast updated:

 5 SoftServe Cloud + data integration builds Project, dedicated teams Cloud-native engineering depth Analyst recognition

-What a System Integration Company Actually Does
+What Does a System Integration Company Actually Do?

 Answer capsule.
 System integration companies connect separate applications, data sources, and platforms so they work as one.
 The work spans packaged-suite implementation (SAP, Salesforce, ServiceNow) and custom engineering — APIs, middleware, event pipelines, iPaaS connectors, data integration, and AI/LLM integration.
 These two halves demand very different vendors.